Quenching star formation with quasar outflows launched by trapped IR radiation: IR-driven large-scale outflows

 The star formation rates evaluated within spheres of radii $7 \, \rm kpc$ never drop below $100 \, \rm M_\odot \, \rm yr^{-1}$.
 It is clear that, in our simulations with IR radiation pressure, only the central few kpc of the quasar host galaxies are affected.
 In the right-hand panel of Fig.~\ref{fig_sfr}, we show the enclosed star formation rate as a function of radial distance from the BH particle in simulation UV-1.1e48, illustrated with a blue band encompassing the range of profiles obtained between $z \, = \, 6.5$ and $z \, = \, 6$, and UVIR-4e47 simulations, shown with solid coloured lines at different redshifts.
 Here, star formation rates are computed directly by applying Eq.~\ref{eq_sfr} and therefore include only in situ contributions\footnote{We have also verified that if we remove the temperature criterion for star formation, the star formation rates remain similar to those shown on the right-hand panel of Fig.~\ref{fig_sfr}}.
 Although the total star formation rates, evaluated within $R_{\rm vir}$, drop only by factors $2 \-- 3$, central star formation is quenched efficiently.
 In particular, for simulation UVIR-4e47, the region within which star formation is completely terminated has a radius $\sim 1 \, \rm kpc$.
 We investigated how the size of the region within which star formation is suppressed scales with quasar optical/UV luminosity in our simulations.
 We find that in simulations which include IR multi-scattering, star formation is suppressed efficiently within $\approx 300 \, \rm pc$ for simulation UVIR-2e47 to $\approx 2 \, \rm kpc$ for UVIR-5e47.
+In simulations UVIR-4e47-dust and UVIR-4e47-duty, star formation is efficiently suppressed in the innermost $\approx 800 \, \rm pc$ within $\sim 10 \, \rm Myr$ of radiation injection.
+At later times, however, star formation, though still reduced, is no longer suppressed as efficiently.